sxstieber/QATestProject-1/README.md

 # QATestProject
 SDET Test Project

-This is a simple test project designed for you to demonstrate your technical skills in C# .NET MVC.
+This is a simple test project designed for you to demonstrate your technical skills in C# .NET MVC as an SDET tester.
 The setup for this test is pretty simple.
 SPIE has a section of our website that displays the profiles of various SPIE and SPIE-affiliated people.
 This code is the initial development of that profiles section.
 Unfortunately, it has some bugs and missing functionality.

 A project has been added to the solution for unit and functional testing.

 # Your task
 Add a new project or use the Profiles.Business.Tests project for performing the unit and/or functional tests.
-1. Unit tests and/or Funtional/API tests for the Profiles.Business assembly.
+1. Create functional tests for the Profiles.Business assembly ProfileCollection class.

+2. Create at least one unit test for the Profiles.Business assembly.
+   - Identify and write tests that should cover functionality provided in the Profiles.Business assembly for the WebApplication web-site.

+3. Evaluate code and determine what would be required to test using moq.
    a.
-The Unit tests and/or Functional/API should use the Microsoft.VisualStudio.TestPlatform.TestFramework (may also use the Microsoft.VisualStudio.TestPlatform.TestFramework.Extensions).
-   b.
-Identify and write tests that should cover functionality provided in the Profiles.Business assembly for the WebApplication web-site.
+Write a test using moq.

 Add a new project or use the Profiles.Business.Tests project for performing the End-to-End/UI tests.
-2. End-to-End/UI tests for the WebApplication.
+4. End-to-End/UI tests for the WebApplication.
    a.
 For these tests, download Selenium.WebDriver Nuget Package (you may include additional selenium packages as needed or preferred.
 As a minimum, testing should support Chrome web-browser).
    b.
-Identify tests that should cover the following UI areas and functionality (and be able to catch the known bugs that are code-related)
+Identify tests that should cover the following UI areas and functionality (and be able to catch the known bugs that are code-related).
 		-	Who's using SPIE Profiles?
 		-	Home Page: Profile Search
 		-	Home Page: Profile Search Results

 # How to get this project